JulienGasparLopes/Sheltercraft/README.md

 ## Features

+Sheltercraft comes with an __in-game advancement page__ that fully describes all available features !

 - __Flint chipping__ (right click on top of a stone block) and early-game flint tools using FlintFlakes.
 - Gathering logs now requires an axe (Flint Hatchet before log harvesting)/
 - Sticks may be gathered from leaves.